When in Drought, There’s Still Water for Rafting!Posted March 6, 2015 by Emily Vernizzi, river enthusiast and Armstrong cousin

 Fed by 2 high-elevation water storage reservoirs.
 This is considered one of the most difficult commercial whitewater trips in the United States!
 Expect to be challenged and thrilled by this non-stop Class V river, especially during the Miracle Mile.
 This trip is a pinnacle for seasoned rafters as it is an experience of a lifetime!
 Also located about an hour from the western entrance to Yosemite National Park!

 The upstream reservoirs release consistent flows in all types of water years for many reasons:

 - Recreational agreements

 Basically, there are many Government mandated licensing agreements that require the high-elevation reservoirs to release water to meet downstream obligations.
-Reliable rafting flows figure in to these licensing agreements when it comes to the timing and the amount of water released from the upstream reservoirs.
-After many years of working together with the organizations managing the reservoirs upstream of the sections we raft (For the American Rivers it is Sacramento Municipal Water Disctrict.
-For the Tuolumne River it is San Francisco Water & Power.), the rafting soft site community has established a symbiotic relationship making sure the release schedules work nicely for all parties involved.
+Reliable rafting flows figure into these licensing agreements when it comes to the timing and the amount of water released from the upstream reservoirs.
+After many years of working together with the organizations managing the reservoirs upstream of the sections we raft (For the American Rivers it is Sacramento Municipal Water District.
+For the Tuolumne River it is San Francisco Water & Power.), the rafting community has established a symbiotic relationship making sure the release schedules work nicely for all parties involved.